MRtrix3/containers/README.md

     docker stop mrtrix3
     ```

-    For each tarball, manually replace text "`<version>`" with the version number of that particular software that was installed in the full container.
+    For each tarball, manually replace text "`<version>`" with the version number of that particular software that was installed in the container.

 7. Upload these files to [OSF](https://osf.io/nfx85/).

 File `Dockerfile` can then be modified to download the desired versions of external software packages.
 As OSF file download links do not contain file names, which would otherwise indicate the version of each software to be downloaded, please ensure that comments within that file are updated to indicate the version of that software within the tarball.